 The island has fire pits for beach bonfires and a designated off-leash dog park.
 Popular activities here are swimming, windsurfing, jet skiing, kiteboarding, biking, horseback riding, and running.

-Indulge in a Two-Hour Sunset Sail
+Indulge in a Sunset Sail

 Fish the Kelp Beds of Point Loma and La Jolla